 Mannatech develops and sells proprietary nutritional supplements and topical products through a network marketing system.
-The Company sells its products in the United States and Canada, through a network consisting of approximately 221,000 active Associates (an "active" Associate has purchased products from the Company within the last 12 months) as of April 30, 1998, and is currently planning to expand into Australia, while continuing to assess the potential of other foreign markets.
+The Company sells its products in the United States and Canada, through a network consisting of approximately 226,000 active Associates (an "active" Associate has purchased products from the Company within the last 12 months) as of September 30, 1998, and has begun to expand into Australia, while continuing to assess the potential of other foreign markets.
 Since commencing operations in November 1993, the Company's sales have grown from approximately \$8.4 million in 1994 to approximately \$150.6 million in 1997.